yob/em-ftpd/README.markdown

       doesn't exist.
 Each entry in the array should be EM::FTPD::DirectoryItem-ish

-    get_file(path, &block)
-    - a string with the file contents at the requested path or nil if the user isn't permitted to access that path

-    put_file(path, data, &block)
-    - a boolean indicating if data was persisted to path

     delete_dir(path, &block)
     - a boolean indicating if the directory was successfully deleted